Reg Alcock: Policy

 As president of the Treasury Board, Alcock was responsible for overseeing the Canadian civil service and the spending details of government agencies.
-He also played a leading role in coordinating the Martin government's response to the federal sponsorship scandal, in which some public monies were misappropriated by bureaucrats and advertising agents in Quebec with ties to the Liberal Party.
-Alcock announced a new appointment process for crown corporation executives in 2004, and the following year he issued a new policy of management control for government agencies.
+He also played a leading role in coordinating the Martin government's response to the federal sponsorship scandal, in which some bureaucrats and advertising agents in Quebec with ties to the Liberal Party had misappropriated public monies.
+Alcock announced a new appointment process for Crown corporation executives in 2004, and the following year he issued a new policy of management control for government agencies.
 He argued that these reforms would prevent similar scandals from occurring in the future.
 One of his more notable initiatives was the establishment of a chief audit executive for each government department and agency.

 In total, Alcock brought forward 158 separate reforms for the public service in late 2005, and promised that another eighty would follow.
 Critics considered this to be excessive and some suggested that Alcock was micro-managing his department.

 Alcock also released a comprehensive proposal for reforming Canada's regulatory system in March 2005.
 He argued that his reforms would reduce delays for patent drug approval and avoid the duplication of existing foreign research without compromising safety standards.
 Critics of the plan suggested that it could jeopardize Canadian sovereignty and lead to the adoption of American regulatory standards.

 In February 2004, the National Post identified Alcock as a leading cabinet supporter of private-public partnerships.

 Other

-In early 2005, Alcock publicly criticized his government's position against the legalization of marijuana, saying, "If we actually wanted to break the back of organized crime, we would be better off to control it.
+In early 2005, Alcock publicly criticized his government's opposition to the legalization of marijuana, saying, "If we actually wanted to break the back of organized crime, we would be better off to control it.
 When you have these things underground, what you end up fuelling is organized crime."

 2006 election

-Alcock was unexpectedly defeated in the 2006 federal election, losing to Conservative Rod Bruinooge by just 111 votes in Winnipeg South.
+Alcock unexpectedly lost his seat in the 2006 federal election, losing to Conservative challenger Rod Bruinooge by just 111 votes in Winnipeg South.
+Bruinooge had previously challenged Alcock in 2004.
 He took personal responsibility for the loss and acknowledged that he did not spend enough time campaigning in his own riding.
-Alcock also said that being the government's point man for the sponsorship scandal did not help his electoral prospects, though he ultimately defended his government's actions.
+Alcock also said that being the government's point person for the sponsorship scandal did not help his electoral prospects, though he ultimately defended his government's actions.

 One of Alcock's final acts in office was to approve a payment of up to $40,000 to assist Jean Pelletier with legal fees in a court challenge against the Gomery Commission.
 Representatives of other parties criticized this payment, saying that the government should only cover legal costs for working civil servants.
 Pelletier's lawyer argued that it followed a long-standing government policy for high-ranking functionaries in judicial proceedings.